Academic and Career Advising

 The Academic Advantage Program (AAP), is a one-week pre-college boot camp offered by the College of Engineering and Computer Science (CECS).
 By refreshing your math knowledge using real-world engineering examples, you can improve your math placement level, acquire the skills you need for all college courses, and get to know some of your professors and fellow students.

-• No refunds will be given after July 25.
+• Registration Deadline: Thursday, July 25th (no refunds will be given after this date.)

 Watch your Wright State email account for more information about the program.